Career Consequences after a DUI

 - health care provider (physician or nurse);

-- lawyer or attorney;
+- an attorney;

 - law enforcement officer; or

-- members of the military.
+- a member of the military.

 Regardless of your profession, you should read your employment contract carefully to see if you are required to report the arrest, administrative suspension of your driver’s license, or conviction (even if the court withheld adjudication on a less charge such as reckless driving).